7AtAri/Fortgeschrittene_Softwaretechnik_Project/README.md

 - invent other domains around and document these domains
 - (as if you have 100 Mio € from Edlich-Investment!)
 - Develop a clear strategic design with mappings/relationships with >4 Domains
-- coming from an Event Storming.
+- coming from an Event Storming.  -> check Miro
-- Drop your Domains into a Core Domain Chart
+- Drop your Domains into a Core Domain Chart -> verschachtelter Würfel: Check Miro
-- and indicate the Relations between the Domains!
+- and indicate the Relations between the Domains!  -> Relations are defined: check miro
 ```

 ### 4 - Metrics